TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

 Image Generation Platform: clipdrop
 ```

-## Optional Arguments for commandline interaction and development of additional bot functionality
+## Optional Arguments for commandline interaction and development of additional bot functionality using the meme generator
 ### You can also pass options into the program via command-line arguments whether using the python version or exe version.

 #### • API Key Arguments: Not necessary if the keys are already in api_keys.ini